Air

 Singtel Waterfront Theatre, Singapore

-The Esplanade Studios continues its three-year exploration of the theme of land in this restaging of Air by Drama Box, formerly presented as part of a double bill in 2019.
+The Esplanade Studios enters the second year of its three-year exploration of the theme of land with this restaging of Air by Drama Box, formerly presented as part of a double bill in 2019.
 Written by Zulfadli Rashid and co-directed by Adib Kosnan and Kok Heng Leun, it's a searing piece of verbatim theatre that excavates the hidden stories behind the Orang Seletar, a displaced indigenous coastal community in Singapore which has now relocated to the southern coast of Johor.

 Based on hundreds of hours of interviews and structured around a research field trip made by the team to the Orang Seletar villages earlier this year, we gain an insight into a community who have been all but effaced from the national consciousness.
 Their traditional seafaring way of life has had to bow down to the pressures of industrialisation and encroaching development with no compensation being offered to them for the loss of their homes.
 Indeed, it is a painful irony that this work itself is being staged in the Singtel Waterfront Theatre, a development built on reclaimed land.